 - Earn a little bit (or a lot) of extra side income, if that’s your jam

 As an original hobby book blogger, in 2018 I decided to convert my book blog and website into a full-blown LLC.
-While this may not be your personal book blogging goal, this article will tell you how to start a book blog as a hobby or business, which you can also use to make money.
+While this may not be your personal book blogging goal, this article will tell you how to start a book blog as a hobby or business.

-- 2: Pick Your Blog Theme & Setup Your Site
+- Pick Your Blog Theme & Set Up Your Website

 How To Pick Your Book Blogging Identity: Brand Time

 You want everyone to know who you are and what you are about.
-This title is essentially your brand.
+Your book blog title is essentially your brand.

 As you consider a blog name and domain (meaning your www. address), you want a title that is catchy, descriptive, and unique.

 Before you claim a brand, you want to make sure that no one else is using the name, has trademarked any part of the words or phrase, or snatched up all of its social media handles.